pawan-pk/react-native-mapbox-navigation/README.md

 - `startOrigin(Required)` (object): The starting point of the navigation.
 Should contain latitude and longitude keys.

 - `destination(Required)` (object): The destination point of the navigation.
 Should contain latitude and longitude keys.

+- `waypoints` (array): The waypoints for navigation points between startOrigin and destination.
+Should contains array of latitude and longitude keys.

 - `style` (StyleObject): Custom styles for the navigation mapview.